 Because this model is so similar to the previous Buzz 3, the feedback is still relevant.

 Across the web, customers are buzzing about the Buzz.
-Various online retailers have shown that the Quinny Buzz has gotten 4½ star reviews.
+Various online retailers have shown that the Quinny Buzz has gotten noticibly high reviews.
 Why?
 Happy parents recommend it for the chic style and functionality.

 Lastly the main feature that parents are talking about is the easy automatic unfold.
 This amazing unfolding mechanism works all by itself, which is convenient for parents especially if they’re already holding their child in their arms.

-Quite a few Quinny Buzz reviews mention the heavy bulk of this product at 28 pounds.
+Quite a few moms and dads say that they’re not a fan of the bulk of this product, at 28 pounds.
 It can be too big folded up to fit into some vehicle trunk spaces.
 In addition, the wide wheelbase, while providing excellent stability, can make getting into narrow doorways somewhat difficult and for shopping between racks of clothing may pose a problem.

 Lack of a cup holder can be a disappointment but you can purchase that separately.
 Baby also has no snack tray.